orb-community/orb/RFCs/2021-04-16-5-orb-data-model.md

 $ orb-agent --config orb-agent.yaml
 ```

-### Orb Selectors
+### Orb Groups

-Selectors are named configurations of arbitrary labels which can match against the Tags of the agents available in the
+Groups are named configurations of arbitrary labels which can match against the Tags of the agents available in the Orb
-Orb ecosystem.
+ecosystem.
 They may be thought of as groups of agents.
 These names are referenced in Orb Policies.
 pktvisord does not read this configuration or use this data; it is used only by orb-agent.
 This schema is found only in
 the control plane, not on the command line or in files.